The Grand Illusion

 The Grand Illusion is the seventh studio album by American rock band Styx.
-Recorded at Paragon Recording Studios in Chicago, the album was released on July 7, 1977, by A&M Records.
-(Intentionally choosing the combination 7th on 7-7-77 for luck).
+Recorded at Paragon Recording Studios in Chicago, the album was released on July 7, 1977, by A&M Records, intentionally choosing the combination 7th on 7-7-77 for luck.
 The release was a smash worldwide, selling three million copies in the US (Triple Platinum) alone.
 Some estimates have the album at over 6 million copies sold.
 The album launched the band to stardom and spawned the hit singles "Come Sail Away" and "Fooling Yourself."
-The title track also received substantial FM airplay, but was never released as an official single.
+The title track also received substantial FM airplay and continues to be a mainstay on classic rock radio, but was never released as an official single.

-The album cover art is based on Rene Magritte's 1965 painting, "The Blank Signature".
+The album cover art is based on Rene Magritte's 1965 painting, "The Blank Signature."